arendjr/CI-Joe/README.md

  * **Git and Subversion support.** Other version control systems may be added later, but C.I.
 Joe 1.0 will come with full support for Git and Subversion out of the box.
+ * **All or nothing security.** C.I.
+Joe will feature a simple and plain security model with no advanced role management.
+Users will either have full access, including administration rights, or no access at all.
+The only step in between is choosing whether people may or may not view the dashboard without logging in.

 F.A.Q.